LegendaryMediaTV/EGP-Graphai/exports/markdown-par/KJV1769/19-PSA.md

 <sup>9</sup> But those [that] seek my soul, to destroy [it], shall go into the lower parts of the earth.
 <sup>10</sup> They shall fall by the sword: they shall be a portion for foxes.
 <sup>11</sup> But the king shall rejoice in God; every one that sweareth by him shall glory: but the mouth of them that speak lies shall be stopped.

 ## Chapter 64

-<sup>1</sup> «To the chief Musician, A Psalm of David.» Hear my voice, O God, in my prayer: preserve my life from fear of the enemy.
+> _To the chief Musician, A Psalm of David._

+<sup>1</sup> Hear my voice, O God, in my prayer: preserve my life from fear of the enemy.
 <sup>2</sup> Hide me from the secret counsel of the wicked; from the insurrection of the workers of iniquity:
 <sup>3</sup> Who whet their tongue like a sword, [and] bend [their bows to shoot] their arrows, [even] bitter words:
 <sup>4</sup> That they may shoot in secret at the perfect: suddenly do they shoot at him, and fear not.